 Equipment suppliers– should clearly communicate changes in equipment specifications, support, and schedules when they occur.
 Knowing project dependencies is essential for all stakeholders.

 This reality is prevalent with today’s supply chain issues, for a variety of products across all areas, from manufacturer to customer, from the industrial to the retail markets.
-Many projects are being severely impacted and deliverables and schedules are faced with extended lead times of weeks or even months.
-Construction dependencies are forcing schedule change, which in turn, affects the client/customer.
+Many projects are being severely impacted, and deliverables and schedules are faced with extended lead times of weeks or even months.
+Construction dependencies are forcing schedule changes, which in turn, affects the client/customer.

 Stakeholders– both external and internal, those who have a special interest in the project and seek to influence changes or additions.
-They might suggest the benefit of additional function or seek equipment demonstrations that can affect the cost and schedule.
-Project managers should quickly highlight the impact to the project for all such ‘recommendations’.
+They might suggest the benefit of additional functions or seek equipment demonstrations that can affect the cost and schedule.
+Project managers should quickly highlight the impact of the project for all such ‘recommendations’.

 End users can often be extremely anxious when there are changes to the schedule and will often voice concern in not being able to meet their commitments.
 The pressure placed on the project manager and project team can be significant.
 It’s a long-standing contest between the various groups and the production side of the business.

-Project Manager– can also be a source for scope creep when they are challenged to deliver as proposed, in time and within budget.
-They may choose to seek work arounds or fast-track solutions to the issues.
+Project Manager– can also be a source for scope creep when they are challenged to deliver as proposed, on time and within budget.
+They may choose to seek workarounds or fast-track solutions to the issues.

 My own experience in this situation has become a personal reminder to consider the situation when faced with clients’ request for services not in scope.
 In my desire to maintain client satisfaction, I would offer services to help with their need, assuming at the time, the additional effort and time would be compensated.
 However, too frequently this proved not to be the case.
 A lesson I learned from these experiences is to have transparent discussions at the outset of the project to insure these additions are included in the scope and captured within the budget.